Majok-Bol/expense-tracker-api/README.md

 ---

-# 🔒 User Data Isolation
+# User Data Isolation

-Expenses are associated with the authenticated user through:
+Expenses are associated with the authenticated user through the JWT identity:

 ```python
 user_id = get_jwt_identity()
 ```

-Queries are restricted using the authenticated user's ID.
+Queries are restricted to that user's records.

 For example: